IAS 2020 - UPSC Prelims & Mains Dates, Result (Out), Answer Key, Cut off

 Above mentioned data itself says about the success rate in UPSC IAS.
 Hence it becomes important for applicants to know tips to qualify civil services exam.

-Every year around 10 lakhs candidates fill the application form and less than 5 lakh appear in exam.
-Selection narrows down to less than 1,000 vacancies which means that success ratio in UPSC IAS exam is 0.002 % which shows the difficulty level of the exam.
-To qualify exam with flying colors applicants should know what should be the first step to crack the IAS.
+Every year around 10 lakhs candidates fill the application form and less than 5 lakh appear in the exam.
+Selection narrows down to less than 1,000 vacancies which mean that the success ratio in UPSC IAS exam is 0.002 % which shows the difficulty level of the exam.
+To qualify an exam with flying colours applicants should know what should be the first step to crack the IAS.
 Below mentioned strategies will help candidates to help their preparation for the exam.